Taos Ski Valley Raises Pay for Employees to Meet Local Living-Wage Benchmark

-“The wage increase affects all current and new hires,” Boulware tells Outside Business Journal.
+“The wage increase affects all current and new hires,” Boulware told Outside Business Journal.
 “Returning staff making $18.50 per hour and below will be adjusted according to a wage compression schedule with the first payroll in October.”

 Taos Ski Valley—which in 2017 became the only B Corp-certified ski operator in the world—confirmed that the wage adjustment will “exceed the living wage of $14.94 for Taos County, as stated by the MIT Living Wage Calculator.”

-“We made a commitment to pay our staff a living wage several years ago and have continually updated our pay scale accordingly and do an annual pay equity analysis,” says Boulware.
+“We made a commitment to pay our staff a living wage several years ago and have continually updated our pay scale accordingly and do an annual pay equity analysis,” said Boulware.
 “In addition to wage increases, we’re investing in diversity, equity, and inclusion training and expanding programs like insurance and housing.”

 The news comes just a month after Vail Resorts enacted a similar $15 minimum wage at several of its properties, including Vail Mountain, Breckenridge Ski Resort, and Park City Mountain.
-Starting in the 2021/22 season, Vail will implement its new minimum wage at 10 resorts across Colorado, California, Utah, and Washington, and will also increase the minimum entry-level salaries by an average of 37 percent across its Eastern resorts.
+Starting in the 2021/22 season, Vail will implement its new minimum wage at ten resorts across Colorado, California, Utah, and Washington, and will also increase the minimum entry-level salaries by an average of 37 percent across its Eastern resorts.

-“Talent and staffing is critical to our ongoing success,” says Lynanne Kunkel, chief human resources officer at Vail Resorts, when that news broke in July.
+“Talent and staffing is critical to our ongoing success,” said Lynanne Kunkel, chief human resources officer at Vail Resorts, when that news broke in July.
 “We are thrilled that, coming out of the uncertainty of last winter season, we are in a position to make such a substantial investment in our employees.”

-More than just paychecks
+More than Just Paychecks